DoctorMcKay/node-steam-user/README.md

 - `balance` - Your account's current wallet balance in the lowest currency denomination (e.g. USD cents)

 Emitted on logon and when wallet balance changes.
 The [`wallet`](#wallet) property will be updated after this event is emitted.

+### licenses
+- `licenses` - An array of licenses

+Contains the license data for the packages which your Steam account owns.
+To see license object structure, see [`CMsgClientLicenseList.License`](https://github.com/SteamRE/SteamKit/blob/SteamKit_1.6.3/Resources/Protobufs/steamclient/steammessages_clientserver.proto#L307-L320).

+Emitted on logon and when licenses change.
+The [`licenses`](#licenses) property will be updated after this event is emitted.